D7ry/cs184-proj-writeup/proj3-1/writeup.md

 Ray-tracing through Monte-Carlo integration is very costly with large sample rate.
 Adaptive sampling reduces the cost of ray-tracing by sampling less the pixels that converge faster(i.e. less noise-prone).
 For example, adaptive sampling samples more the soft-shadow area of the previous rabbit image.

 Our implementation of adaptive sampling is a simple code snippet added in `PathTracer::raytrace_pixel()` function.
-We check the relationship between the standard deviation of total illumination, number of samples, and the `maxTolerance` variable:
+We check the relationship between the standard deviation of total illumination, number of samples, and the `maxTolerance` variable, by combining them into a an `I` value.

 For every `samplePerBatch` samples, the following code snippet is executed:
 ```cpp